johansatge/my-sweet-setup/README.md

 [Spectacle](http://spectacleapp.com) - Move and resize windows with ease

 [Monosnap](https://monosnap.com/welcome) - Make screenshots - Draw on it - Shoot video and share your files

+[TotalFinder](http://totalfinder.binaryage.com/) - Brings colored labels back to your Finder and more!

 ## Misc